 When looking for a starting point for this article I typed in mls.com, but that took me to a real estate website.
-I couldn’t have had quicker confirmation about the status of soccer (the most popular sport in the world by the way) in the United States; their top division doesn’t even own its correct domain name.
+I couldn’t have had quicker confirmation about the status of soccer in the United States; their top division doesn’t even own its correct domain name.
 So why is soccer not popular in the US?

 The MLS Retirement Home

 Higuain’s move to the MLS, at 32, is reflective of a trend stretching back to the 1970’s when world-class players like Pele, Johan Cryuff, Franz Beckenbauer, and George Best went to the now-defunct North American Soccer League to collect their pensions and have a kick-about in the sunshine.

 David Beckham repopularised the trick in 2007 when he traded one white jersey for another when he moved from Real Madrid to LA Galaxy.
 Since then the list of players who have squeezed every possible million out of their fading legs and the MLS coffers is extensive; Thierry Henry, Andre Pirlo, Zlatan Ibrahimovic.
 Steven Gerrard, Wayne Rooney, Frank Lampard, Didier Drogba.
 There are many more.

 Worse still, in recent years the entire league has become littered with players who, if they had stayed in on the other side of the Atlantic, would be stuck in relegation battles season after season.
 Cough, cough, Lee Ridgewell, cough.